romrayster/todoist_to_reminder/README.md

 ## What if the task has a reminder-label but no no due date?
 Nothing happens.

-## What if the tast has a reminder label but no due time, just a due date?
+## What if the task has a reminder label but no due time, just a due date?

 The task reminder will be set with an offset from 9:00 a.m. at the task due date.